How to Make the Fluffiest Stuffed Fabric Pumpkin Pillows

 So I switched to this method, which was really easy with this fabric.

-Take a long sewing needle and strong embroidery thread and weave it around the edges of your fabric:
+Take a long sewing needle and strong embroidery thread and weave it around the outside edges of your fabric:

 easy sewing fabric pumpkins

 This goes super fast and I promise you don't need to know any sewing experience to do this.
-Just weave it in and out like I did above.
+Just weave it in and out loosely like I did above.

 It doesn't need to be perfect -- you won't even see the thread when you're done!